mosa/MOSA-Project/Source/Docs/settings-options.rst

    :widths: 50, 200

     AppLocation.Bochs,Location of the BOCHS application
+    AppLocation.Bochs.BIOS,Location of the BOCHS BIOS
+    AppLocation.Bochs.VGABIOS,Location of the BOCHS VGA BIOS
     AppLocation.QemuX86,Location of the QEMU application for x86 (i386)
     AppLocation.QemuX64,Location of the QEMU application for x64 AppLocation.QemuARM32,Location of the QEMU application for ARM32